renjithaby/ReactNode-AddressBook/README.md

-# ReactNode-AddressBook. please check live demo at: https://desolate-waters-54209.herokuapp.com/
+# ReactNode-AddressBook.
  A simple address book application made of React-Redux in the client side and NodeJs-MongoDb  in the server.
+ Please check live demo at: https://desolate-waters-54209.herokuapp.com/

  Key Features:
  1) User Authentication,
  2) Sign Up and create your own personal contact list and upload a profile pic for each contact.